 - Determine who should do what

-if you receive requests from your clients to translate or trans-create a piece of content, you will be tempted to just start working on it.
+If you receive requests from your clients to translate or trans-create a piece of content, you will be tempted to just start working on it.

 - Why did you choose this piece of content to scale?

-- Was the decision of scaling this piece of content jointly made by headquarters and regional offices?
+- Was the decision to scale this piece of content jointly made by headquarters and regional offices?

 - What marketing objectives are you trying to accomplish?

 - How should we measure expected results?